datamade/how-to/django/django-react-integration.md

 #### Bundle and load your component with `django-compressor`

-Finally, use the `compress` templatetag provided by `django-compressor` and the `view.component` attribute to bundle and load your component as an external script.
+Finally, use the `compress` template tag provided by `django-compressor` and the `view.component` attribute to bundle and load your component as an external script.

 ```html